QIICR/dcmqi/README.md

 dcmqi is not platform specific.
 Our goal is to support its use on Windows, Mac and Linux.

-Instructions on how to build dcmqi and how to use it will be provided in the [dcmqi gitbook manual](https://fedorov.gitbooks.io/dcmqi/content/v/gitbook/).
+In the future (pending resolution of issues on the gitbooks platform), instructions on how to build dcmqi and how to use it will be provided in the [dcmqi gitbook manual](https://fedorov.gitbooks.io/dcmqi/content/v/gitbook/).

+For now, please check out [dcmqi faq](https://github.com/QIICR/dcmqi-faq/issues) to find instructions on how to build dcmqi, and how to use certain components.

 # License